 - 5.1 The provision of operational services resulting from this Private Sector Housing Renewal Policy will be undertaken through the Private Sector Housing Team, part of Housing Strategy and Enabling within the Housing Services Business Unit. - 5.2 Revenue expenditure in the Town Hall is primarily aimed at the payment of salaries.
-Fiscal support is provided to the Home Improvement Agency provided through 'In Touch', part of the Hyde Housing Group.
-The Home Improvement Agency was changed this year, following a competitive tendering procedure and was formerly operated by Southern Focus Trust Community Support Services.

-- 5.3 The capital funding of assistance for approved works or other measures substantially comes from the Council's own resources although the Government reimburses 60% of all expenditure on Mandatory Disabled Facilities Grants below an allocation of specified capital grant from the Department of Communities and Local Government (DCLG), formerly ODPM).
+Fiscal support is provided to the Home Improvement Agency provided through 'In Touch', part of the Hyde Housing Group. - 5.3 The capital funding of assistance for approved works or other measures substantially comes from the Council's own resources although the Government does provide a substantial contribution towards Mandatory Disabled Facilities Grants.
+For years the Government would reimburse 60% of all expenditure on Mandatory Disabled Facilities Grants below an allocation of specified capital grant from the Department of Communities and Local Government (DCLG), formerly ODPM).
+However this changed in July 2008.
+Now the Government provides a set amount to each local authority (the amount depending on size and need) and the local authority is expected to meet all the Disabled Facilities Grants needs of its residents up to and above this figure.
 The allocation of capital funds for private sector housing renewal depends on the prevailing priorities within the wider capital programme.
-These include Local Authority Supported Housing Grant to Housing Associations and direct spend on its own stock. - 5.4 Capital allocated for all grants and loans, including Mandatory Disabled Facilities Grants for 2008/9 totals £426,000.
-This amount equates to contributions of £186,000 from the Borough Council (a reduction of £60,000 on previous years), £60,000 from the Regional Housing Board (to be used towards achieving the Private Sector Decent Homes Standard target) and £180,000 from the DCLG. - 5.5 The Council recognises the needs and benefits of supporting the private housing sector in a targeted and effective manner and will continue to do so.
+These include Local Authority Supported Housing Grant to Housing Associations and direct spend on its own stock.

+- 5.4 Capital allocated for all grants and loans, including Mandatory Disabled Facilities Grants for 2009-10 totals £400,000.
+This amount equates to contributions of £100,000 from the Borough Council (specifically for Mandatory and Discretionary Home Repair Assistance Grants (for use in priority situations for emergency disabled aids and adaptations), and £60,000 from the Regional Housing Board (to be used towards achieving the Private Sector Decent Homes Standard target) and £240,000 from the DCLG towards Mandatory Disabled Facilities Grants. - 5.5 The Council recognises the needs and benefits of supporting the private housing sector in a targeted and effective manner and will continue to do so.